Educational Opportunity Program FAQ

 Please note: You must have a FAFSA on file with the Financial Aid Office to make your application complete.
 If you need assistance, please call Financial Aid at 315-792-5411.

-The deadline has passed for Fall 2020, but we are now taking applications for the Fall 2021 semester.
+We are now taking applications for the Fall 2021 semester.